Overview of Trademark Registration in India

 What is a Trademark?

-A trademark is a special symbol, design, name, or combination of any denoting a special product that identifies and distinguishes the source of the goods from one person to another.
-It is the type of intellectual property that requires protection to safeguard the identity of a brand and to prevent unauthorized use by others.
-Whether you are:
+A trademark is a special symbol, design, name, or combination of any, denoting a special product that identifies and distinguishes the source of the goods from one person to another.
+The Trademarks Act, 1999, does not mandate the registration of trademarks in India, but registration provides the trademark owner with legal protection, exclusive rights to use the mark, and other benefits.

 - Individual